 2. Requesting a Non-Binding Ethics Ruling

-2.1 In order to request a Non-Binding Ethics Ruling, legal practitioners must contact the Director of the QLS Ethics Centre (‘Director’) in the first instance.
+2.1 In order to request a Non-Binding Ethics Ruling, legal practitioners must contact the Principal Ethics and Practice Counsel in the first instance.

-2.2 The Director will discuss the matter with the legal practitioner and will determine whether it is an appropriate matter to be referred to the QLS Ethics Committee for a Non-Binding Ethics Ruling, or whether it can be dealt with by more appropriate or convenient means (such as by the QLS Ethics Centre).
-The Director will also ascertain whether the other practitioner to the dispute is amenable to the referral of the matter to the QLS Ethics Committee for a Non-Binding Ethics Ruling.
+2.2 The Principal Ethics and Practice Counsel will discuss the matter with the legal practitioner and will determine whether it is an appropriate matter to be referred to the QLS Ethics Committee for a Non-Binding Ethics Ruling, or whether it can be dealt with by more appropriate or convenient means (such as by the QLS Ethics Centre).
+The Principal Ethics and Practice Counsel will also ascertain whether the other practitioner to the dispute is amenable to the referral of the matter to the QLS Ethics Committee for a Non-Binding Ethics Ruling.

-2.3 All communication with the referring legal practitioners and the QLS Ethics Committee will be via the Director.
+2.3 All communication with the referring legal practitioners and the QLS Ethics Committee will be via the Principal Ethics and Practice Counsel.
 The members of the QLS Ethics Committee will not communicate with the referring legal practitioners directly.

 • an agreed statement of facts;

-• an agreed bundle of relevant supporting documentation.
+• an agreed bundle of relevant supporting documentation; and

 2.5 Supporting documentation may include relevant:

 2.6 In addition to the above, each legal practitioner is to provide their submissions as to what they contend to be the appropriate ethical position and the answers to the questions to be addressed.